Aggression and Impulsive Behaviors after a Traumatic Brain Injury

 Neurological Changes after TBI

 Several complex factors cause individuals with TBI to exhibit aggression and impulsive behaviors.
-There are physical and neuropsychological changes that occur (2).
-When there is TBI in the brain, normal functioning is disrupted and areas that are responsible for impulse control, emotional regulation, behavior, and cognitive function are affected (2).
-There is damage to the brain tissue, resulting in neural connection and neurotransmitter imbalance (key for mood regulation).
+Physical and neuropsychological changes occur (2).
+When there is TBI in the brain, normal functioning is disrupted, and areas responsible for impulse control, emotional regulation, behavior, and cognitive function are affected (2).
+Damage to the brain tissue results in neural connection and neurotransmitter imbalance (key for mood regulation).

 Due to these pathways being disrupted, emotional responses are changed, which leads to aggression and irritability (13).
-Damage to specific areas of the brain will also disrupt those specific executive functions.
+Damage to specific brain areas will also disrupt those specific executive functions.
 For example, the responsibility of the frontal lobe is to regulate emotions, impulses, social behavior, language, and speech production (9).
-Should there be damage to this area, it would be understandable if there was a personality change with impaired judgment (9).
+Should there be damage to this area, it would be understandable if there were a personality change with impaired judgment (9).

-Pain and discomfort, cognitive impairment (like memory loss or difficulty processing information), and sensory overload (such as overwhelming stimulus), due to injuries could be very frustrating and lead to agitation.
+Pain and discomfort, cognitive impairment (like memory loss or difficulty processing information), and sensory overload (such as overwhelming stimuli), due to injuries, could be very frustrating and lead to agitation.
 Pre-existing factors such as mental health issues or a challenging social environment can also contribute to an individual’s frustration.

 Ask yourself...